Clio: Mythology

 Like all the muses, Clio is a daughter of Zeus and the Titaness Mnemosyne, goddess of memory.
 Along with her sister Muses, she is considered to dwell at either Mount Helicon or Mount Parnassos.
 Other common locations for the Muses are Pieria in Thessaly, near to Mount Olympus.

 She had one son, Hyacinth, with one of several kings, in various myths—with Pierus or with king Oebalus of Sparta, or with king Amyclas, progenitor of the people of Amyclae, dwellers about Sparta.
 In a scholium to Euripides' Rhesus, she is also the mother of Hymenaeus and Rhesus.
 According to Apollodorus, Clio was made to fall in love with Pierus by Aphrodite, for Clio had derided her for her love affair with Adonis.
 Other accounts credit her as the mother of Linus by Magnes, a poet who was buried at Argos, although Linus has a number of differing parents depending upon the account, including several accounts in which he is the son of Clio's sisters Urania or Calliope.

 Legacy

 In her capacity as "the proclaimer, glorifier and celebrator of history, great deeds and accomplishments" Clio is used in the name of various modern brands, including the Clio Awards for excellence in advertising.

 The Cambridge University History Society is informally referred to as Clio; the Cleo of Alpha Chi society at Trinity College, Connecticut, is named after the muse.
 Likewise, the undergraduate student outreach group for the Penn Museum at the University of Pennsylvania is known as the Clio Society, and the first sorority founded at SUNY Geneseo, Phi Kappa Pi, began as the Alpha Clionian literary society.
 "Clio" also represents history in some coined words in academic usage: cliometrics, cliodynamics.

-Clio Bay in Antarctica is named after the muse.
+Clio Bay in Antarctica is named after the muse, as is the city of Clio, Michigan.